dvanmosselbeen/TryHackMe_writeups/empline/README.md

 MariaDB [opencats]>
 ````

-Looking up on <https://crackstation.net/> with these hashes we got from the `MySQL` table `user` of that `OpenCATS` database, and we get the password of user `george`.
+Looking up on [CrackStation](https://crackstation.net) with these hashes we got from the `MySQL` table `user`, and we get the password of user `george`.
 For the other users we could not get the password.
-Did not take the time to crack these other user accounts with `john` or `hashcat`.
+Did not take the time to crack these other user accounts with `john` or `hashcat` or whatever other tool.
+I god food, so let's consume it.

 ````commandline
 george:REDACTED